Looking for ideas for family outings? Good news, all year round, Brussels offers tons of exciting activities!

 July - August

-From 23 to 26 August, the Théâtres Nomades festival puts up its marquees in Brussels Park for the 12th time.
+At the end of August, the Théâtres Nomades festival puts up its marquees in Brussels Park for the 12th time.
 Puppets, street theatre, acrobats, jugglers and musicians share with you their love of performance, their appreciation of others and the art of living together.
 It’s a unique human experience that’s free of charge!

 Also at the end of the month, the Brussels Games Festival transforms Cinquantenaire Park into a gigantic games area for all!
 Whether you’re an amateur, just curious or completely hooked, bring your family and (re)discover the joy of playing together.
 Fun is guaranteed!

 Take your Smurfs to the Brussels Comic Strip Festival or travel through Brussels to marvel at its comic strip murals.
 Transform them into brave knights and beautiful princesses from the Middle Ages at the Fêtes Romanes at Wolubilis.